TaKj1/NIDS/README.md

 ## Docker Installation
-1.Ensure you have Docker installed.
-If not, follow the instructions https://docs.docker.com/get-docker/.
+1. Ensure you have Docker installed.
+If not, follow the instructions https://docs.docker.com/get-docker/
-2. Navite to the root directory: cd /path/to/your/NIDS 3.Build the image: docker build -t ids_tool .
+2. Navite to the root directory: cd /path/to/your/NIDS
+3. Build the image: docker build -t ids_tool .
-4.Run the container :
+4. Run the container :
 docker run -it --net=host --privileged ids_tool:latest
 it:
 - "-i" (interactive): Keeps the standard input (STDIN) open even if not attached.
 This means that you can interact with the container's terminal.